-The Complainant, based on the trademark registrations in various countries of the said trademark ['Sunglass Hut'] and based on the use of the said trademarks] in India and various abroad countries for many years, submitted that it is the sole proprietor of and has sole and exclusive rights to use, the said trademarks, which includes the trademark 'SUNGLASS HUT'.
+The Complainant, based on various French and International trademark registrations across various classes of the trademark "CREDIT MUTUEL", and based on the use of the said trademarks] in France [and other parts of Europe], United States and Asia [notably China and India] submitted that it is the sole proprietor of and has sole and exclusive rights to use the said trademarks] which includes the trademark "CREDIT MUTUEL".

-The Complaint is the registered proprietor of the mark [SUNGLASS HUT] in India under the Trade Marks Act, 1999.
-The Complainant submits that as the disputed domain name is 'www.sunglasshut.in', the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.
+The Complaint is the registered proprietor of the mark "CREDIT MUTUEL" in France.
+The Complainant submits that as the disputed domain name is www.creditmutuel.co.in, the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.

-Background of the Complainant and its statutory and common law rights
+Background of the Complainant and its statutory and common law rights Adoption:

-Adoption: